null

 Description

-Our state flag of Kansas is proudly produced in the United States.
-Its lightweight nylon construction ensures that this flag will fly even in mild winds and will dry quickly to help prevent mildew growth.
-The design is digitally printed, adding UV- and fade-resistance.
+Our state flag of Kansas is proudly made in the United States from premium nylon fabric.
+Its lightweight nylon construction ensures that this flag will fly regally, even in mild winds, and will dry quickly after rain to help prevent mildew growth.
+The design is digitally printed for precise details and vivid colors, adding UV and fade resistance.

 • American-made

-For indoor displays, we also offer the Kansas state flag finished with gold fringe and a pole sleeve.
+We also offer the Kansas state flag finished with gold fringe and a pole sleeve for indoor displays.

-The Kansas state flag was designed by Hazel Avery and was first displayed during a parade in the city of Lincoln.
-This design was officially adopted by the state in 1927.
+The Kansas state flag, designed by Hazel Avery, was first displayed during a parade in the city of Lincoln.
+The state officially adopted this design in 1927.
 In 1961, the flag was changed to have the state’s name added to the bottom, and that design is still used today.

 The flag features Kansas’ state seal, with many symbols representing pioneer life, such as a plowed field, oxen, and wagons.
 The Latin words within the seal translate to the state’s motto: “To the stars through difficulties.”
 Below the motto are 34 stars representing Kansas as the 34th state admitted to the Union.
 Above the seal is a sunflower representing the state’s nickname and the state flower.

-You can sign up for our free half-staff notification service to receive statewide half-staff or mast alerts for Kansas.
+You can sign up for our free half-staff notification service to receive statewide flag orders for Kansas.

 Other Details